ElwinKardux/Time-SeriesEfficientReturns/README.md

 * **Cross\_Industry.m:**
 Creates the Cross-Industry efficient returns and computes its Sharpe Ratio improvements.

-* **adapLasso.m**
-Necessary function for computing the adaptive lasso parameters for the cross-industry model.

 * **PCA.m:**
 Creates the Principal component efficient returns and computes its Sharpe Ratio improvements.